catalyst-cloud/catalystcloud-docs/source/block-storage/ephemeral-replacement.rst

 to it, or use an ephemeral volume.
 If you chose an ephemeral volume this means that when you shelve your instance, to keep your data from being flushed and deleted, the system creates a snapshot.
-But each time you shelve an instance, it creates a new snapshot that only contains a list of changes from the last.
+But each time you shelve an instance, it creates a new snapshot that only contains a list of changes from the previous.

 These start to stack up if you consistently shelve your instance, which in turn slows the process of booting up from its shelved state.